-Pennsylvania hunters need special licensing
+Pennsylvania hunters need special licensing to hunt with a handgun. |

 The allure includes easier portability, maneuverability in brush, having both hands free when moving, increased challenge and the excitement of pursuing deer with a novel sporting arm.